 The CNOR exam is given to nurses that wish to pursue certification in the field of operating room nursing.
-The examination is offered by the Association of periOperative Registered Nurses (AORN) to qualified candidates that have achieved a minimum amount of experience in surgical nursing and have acquired a considerable amount of knowledge related to the care of the surgical patient.
+The examination is offered by the Competency & Credentialing Institute (CCI) to qualified candidates that have achieved a minimum amount of experience in surgical nursing and have acquired a considerable amount of knowledge related to the care of the surgical patient.
 The CNOR test requires a great deal of preparation.
-The test is given in multiple choice format at a testing center and requires that candidate to provide both an authorization to test and identification before they are allowed to sit for the exam.
+The test is given in multiple choice format at a testing center or via remote secure testing, and requires that candidate to provide both an authorization to test and identification before they are allowed to sit for the exam.
 Understanding what to expect from the examination can help to alleviate some of the stress associated with test taking and can help the nurse candidate to accomplish their goal of obtaining the title of CNOR.

 The test requires a fee that is sent along with the application.
 Once the authorization to test has been received, the candidate can schedule their CNOR exam.
-The examination is given via computer at a testing center located near the candidate.
-Some paper and pencil exams are given at conferences, but these take much longer to score and results are not immediately available to the candidate as they are with the computer based test.
+The examination is given via computer at a testing center located near the candidate or remote secure testing.

 Candidates enter the testing center and are required to show two forms of identification as well as the letter with the authorization to take the CNOR test.
 The candidate is then taken to the computer and will be provided with scratch paper and pencil.
 No other items are allowed in the testing center.
 Lockers are usually provided for small personal items where the candidate my lock up their wallet and cell phone before the test begins.

 Upon completion of the computer based test, the candidate is provided with the results of the exam.
 If they have successfully passed the exam, they are given a congratulatory letter and will be mailed a packet with their certificate at a later date.
 They may begin using the title of CNOR immediately.
 If a passing score was not achieved, the candidate is given a letter with a score report with areas for suggested improvement.
-The candidate can schedule another test for a later time after paying an additional fee for retesting.
+The candidate can schedule another test for a later time and may be required to pay an additional fee for retesting.

 The CNOR examination is quite difficult and requires a great deal of time to prepare.
 Operating room nurses should plan to take a minimum of two to three months to prepare for the CNOR test, which covers many aspects of surgical nursing and the care of the surgical patient.
 The test is usually given via computer at a testing center after successfully qualifying to take the exam.
 Understanding what to expect when preparing to take the CNOR test can help the candidate to better prepare.